The Jivaka Project: Engaged pedagogy for a diverse student body

 Since 2015, students in my “Buddhism in the West” class have been developing a website called the Jivaka Project.
 The project has involved dozens of students doing participant-observation ethnography at over 40 Buddhist temples in the Greater Philadelphia area.
 Student researchers have conducted hundreds of interviews and collected a trove of multimedia content about Buddhist material culture, ritual practice, social events, community outreach, and many other aspects of Buddhism as a lived religion in the local context.
 Some of this material has now been put on the project website, geographically mapped, and made searchable by various categories, keywords, and tags.

 Although the majority of my students are only in the class because it fulfills several mandatory General Education credits, the Jivaka Project has allowed me to make studying Buddhism highly relevant to them.
 Abington College is a small liberal arts campus within the Penn State public university system, which considers itself to be a laboratory for innovation in culturally responsive education.
 We have a strong social mission, and a socioeconomically diverse, minority-majority student body.
-Fully two thirds to three quarters of any given class of mine at Abington College is made up of students of Asian heritage.
-For the most part, these students are either international students (who make up 10% of our student body), or they come from recently immigrated families that predominantly live in Asian neighborhoods in and around Philadelphia.
+Typically, half of any given class of mine at Abington College is made up of students of Asian heritage (who make up 30% of our student body).
+For the most part, these students are either international students, or they come from recently immigrated families that predominantly live in Asian neighborhoods in and around Philadelphia.

 For the minority of students in my classroom who come from non-Asian backgrounds, the project has provided the opportunity to gain more intimate exposure to Philly’s multiethnic and multicultural diversity, as well as practical experience with intercultural communication.
 This is important for the ethical formation of future global citizens of the future, who we are helping to become knowledgeable of and empathetic toward all kinds of cultural, racial, and socioeconomic difference.
 However, due to the demographics of our college, research for this project has almost wholly been undertaken by small groups of students where at least one person — and, not infrequently, everyone in the group — identifies as belonging to the primary cultural-linguistic group at the temples being visited.